Ziang-Lu/Software-Development-and-Design/README.md

 This repo takes aspects regarding software development and design notes from:

 * **Software Development Process** by *Georgia Tech* on Udacity
 * **Software Construction** by *University of British Columbia* on edX

+Plus, this repo also notes some development aspects, like testing and dev & ops.

 ## Software Phases